agilecrm/rest-api/README.md

 ###Endpoints:
 All API requests should be made to: https://{domain}.agilecrm.com/dev/

-Note: All the data is case-sensitive.
+Note: All data is case-sensitive.
 Emails, names and other values are case sensitive.
-For example, "Test" and "test" are considered as two different words.
+For example, "Test" and "test" are considered two different words.

 1. Contacts  & Companies API
 -----------------------------